-The Halcyon Hosta was developed in the UK by Eric Smith in the 1970’s and introduced through the British Hosta and Hemerocallis Society (BHHS) in 1988.
-Halcyon remains one of the most popular types of hostas worldwide, and is also a popular cultivar for breeding new hosta varieties.
+The Halcyon Hosta was developed in the UK by Eric Smith in the 1970s as part of his popular Tardiana group and introduced through the British Hosta and Hemerocallis Society (BHHS) in 1988.
+Halcyon remains one of the most popular types of hostas worldwide and is also a popular cultivar for breeding new hosta varieties.

 How To Plant Halcyon Hostas

 Choose a planting location in partial shade, if possible.
 Halcyon Hostas can grow well in full shade, but they do need some light to photosynthesize.
 They also tend to prefer rich soil that is well-drained.

 This plant does best when planted in a place where there is partial shade, as too much sun exposure will dry out the leaves and eventually harm the plant.
 If you choose to plant this hosta under trees, you will need to water it more to compensate for what the tree roots might take.

 Hostas grow best in nutrient-rich, slightly acidic fertile soil that is moist (not dry), but that drains excess water away easily.
 Typically, a sandy loam soil enriched with organic compost is preferable.
 Hostas grow best in sheltered locations, where the large leaves are protected from harsh sunlight, strong winds, and potentially damaging precipitation like hail.